 - Ring Video Doorbell 2

 - Ring Door View Cam

 - Ring Stick Up Cam Battery and Plug-In

 - Ring Spotlight Cam Battery

-This system’s customisation options let you draw up to three areas in the camera’s view to detect motion in.
-These "motion zones" allow you to define a specific area that you want your Ring to cover, while ignoring everything outside that area.
+This system's customisation options let you define up to three areas in the camera’s view to monitor.
+These motion zones allow you to define a specific area that you want your Ring to cover, while ignoring everything outside that area.